SIMPLE IRA Plan Fix-It Guide – You made incorrect or untimely employer contributions or employee elective deferrals for eligible employees

 IRS rules require you to make the elective deferral contributions no later than 30 days following the month in which you withheld the deferrals from the employee’s salary.

 If your plan is subject to Department of Labor rules, you may have to deposit employees’ deferrals sooner.
-Department of Labor rules require you to transfer your employees’ elective deferral contributions to their SIMPLE IRA accounts at the earliest date on which the employer can reasonably segregate the contributions from the employer’s general assets.
-There is a 7-day safe harbor to deposit elective deferrals for which most SIMPLE IRA plans would qualify.
 Generally, plans that benefit employees other than an owner-employee (and spouse) are subject to the Department of Labor rules.
+These rules require you to transfer your employees’ elective deferral contributions to their SIMPLE IRAs at the earliest date on which the employer can reasonably segregate the contributions from the employer’s general assets.
+There is a 7-day safe harbor to deposit elective deferrals for which most SIMPLE IRA plans qualify.

 How to find the mistake:

-Review plan document provisions relating to employer contributions.
+Review plan document language for employer contributions.
 Based on those provisions and compensation data, calculate the employer contribution for all employees.
 Compare the calculation with the amounts you actually contributed for the employees.
-If the amounts contributed differ, then it is possible you are not following the plan’s terms.
+If the amounts differ, then it’s possible you aren’t following the plan terms.

 How to fix the mistake: